 Laparoscopic myomectomy. in many cases it is possible to remove a fibroid tumor from the uterus through the laparoscope.
 This is generally associated with a more rapid recovery but requires special surgical skills including the ability to place stitches inside the abdomen using the laparoscope.

 Hysteroscopic myomectomy.
 Hysteroscopic myomectomy removes fibroids through the cervix without making an incision. it starts to become very difficult if the tumor is larger than a golf ball or deeply embedded in the wall of the uterus.
 It requires knowledge of special tools and often requires special hand-eye coordination.

 Is myomectomy the best choice for me?
-The most common reason to remove the smooth muscle tumor is if you're childbearing desires are not complete.
-Once you have completed your childbearing, using the principles of minimally invasive gynecology it's possible to remove your uterus and associated fibroid tumors through small incisions that allow for rapid recovery in most cases.
-A laparoscopic hysterectomy will essentially guarantee you will not have future menstrual flow.
+The most common reason to remove the smooth muscle tumor is if you’re childbearing desires are not complete.
+Once you have completed your childbearing, using the principles of minimally invasive gynecology it’s possible to remove your uterus and associated fibroid tumors through small incisions that allow for rapid recovery in most cases.
+A laparoscopic hysterectomy will essentially guarantee you will not have a future menstrual flow.

 FAQ Frequently Asked Questions.

 - How do I select a surgeon? experience, experience, experience.

 - Are fibroids cancerous? about 1 in 400 may be a Leiomyosarcoma.

 - Will my fibroids grow back? very slowly if at all.
 But yes it is possible.
 They shrink in the menopause.